akirk/awesome-wordpress-playground/README.md

 - [Translate Live](https://translate.wordpress.org/projects/wp-plugins/friends/dev/de/default/playground/) - Inline Translation for WordPress plugins and themes, here is an example of the [WordPress Plugin Friends](https://wordpress.org/plugins/friends/) and the language German.
 - [WordPress Core Pull Request Previewer](https://playground.wordpress.net/wordpress.html) - Run a [WordPress Core](https://github.com/WordPress/wordpress-develop/) Pull Request in a playground to test it.
 - [WP-CLI in the browser](https://playground.wordpress.net/demos/wp-cli.html) - Puts a wp-cli commandline above a playground to manipulate it.

-## Building Blueprints

-- [Blueprint Builder](https://playground.wordpress.net/builder/builder.html) - A codepen-like environment for building blueprints with autocomplete.
-- [Blueprints Gallery](https://github.com/WordPress/blueprints/blob/trunk/GALLERY.md) - A directory of blueprints that demonstrate different ways to use them.
-- [Step Library](https://akirk.github.io/playground-step-library/) - A collection of custom steps that you can use to build your own blueprint, along with a UI.

 ## Contribute